ftPeter/umass-cs-377-f23.github.io/docs/01-information/syllabus.md

 ## Attendance and Participation

-You are expected to attend class and discussion regularly, read any assigned readings before class, and participate in class discussions and activities.
+You are expected to attend class and labs regularly, read any assigned readings before class, and participate in class discussions and activities.
 Your participation will be evaluated in a variety of ways.
-This includes any in class activities or activities that may be given during class or discussion sections.
+This includes any in class activities or activities that may be given during class or lab sections.
 You are responsible for maintaining your own schedule and ensuring that you are present during these activities and/or complete them in a timely manner.
 It is generally not possible to make up missed activities.

 ## Incompletes